sbaraj5/CS523Project2/README.md

 # MadLibs-RNN
 Generate answers to MadLibs-ish styled templates using a RNN/LSTM

-Mostly reused code from https://github.com/hunkim/word-rnn-tensorflow
+Mostly reused code from https://github.com/hunkim/word-rnn-tensorflow by Sung Kim

 ...which is mostly reused code from https://github.com/sherjilozair/char-rnn-tensorflow which was inspired from Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).